-- Single JVM can serve many requests in parallel. - Saves memory

-Achieving hundreds of concurrent Java tasks in a region SHARE in Boston
+- Single JVM can serve many requests in parallel. - Saves memory - Achieving hundreds of concurrent Java tasks in a regional representation of the concurrent series of the c

-Going it alone -DataMapping and Transports
+Going it alone DataMapping and Transports

 Going it alone - Data Mapping - Provider

 - For Provider this means writing your own Application Handler but still using the CICS supplied SOAP Handler - DFHWS-BODY & DFHWS-XMLNS are the key containers - In CICS TS 4.1 the XMLTRANSFORM API (and resource) can be used to allow CICS to do some of the work for you and only do custom processing where required - For the very brave, - You can use the Vendor Bindfile format to create bindfiles (and thus Web Services) that call programs of your choice for encode/decode. - This is how RD/z creates compiled converters